diablo/pyqrcode/README.md

 # pyqrcode
-Create a custom QR Code using Python
+Create a custom QR Code using pyqrcode

 # Requirements
 - Python 2.6, Python 2.7, or Python 3